-Particularly for LRP auctions, PCF recommends measuring the average of this metric over a five-minute period.
-Using this measurement, PCF suggests setting a critical alert threshold of one failed LRP auction per minute on average, as any future auctions might also fail if there is a shortage of resources.
+Particularly for LRP auctions, Pivotal recommends measuring the average of this metric over a five-minute period.
+Using this measurement, Pivotal suggests setting a critical alert threshold of one failed LRP auction per minute on average, as any future auctions might also fail if there is a shortage of resources.

 These metrics are not emitted regularly but rather when an auction event occurs, so there will be gaps in this metric during periods when no tasks or LRPs are scheduled.

 In order to place work, the Auctioneer needs an accurate record of the current state of the Diego cells, as well as the tasks and LRPs already placed.
 When beginning an auction, the Auctioneer will query all Diego cells for their state.
 An inability to record what work the cells are doing can lead to staging tasks failing.
 Extended latency in the time it takes to fetch the state can indicate connectivity issues or that your Diego cells are unhealthy.